ibm-cloud-docs/account/iam-userid_keys.md

 {: tip}

-## Creating an API key using the CLI
+## Creating an API key by using the CLI
 {: #create_user_key-cli}
 {: cli}